Involution words: counting problems and connections to Schubert calculus for symmetric orbit closures: Abstract

 \section{Abstract}

 Involution words are variations of reduced words for involutions in Coxeter groups, first studied under the name of ``admissible sequences'' by Richardson and Springer.
 They are maximal chains in Richardson and Springer's weak order on involutions.
-In this paper, we initiate the study of involution words as an object of independent interest.
-To investigate their enumerative properties, we define involution analogues of several objects associated to permutations, including Rothe diagrams, the essential set, Schubert polynomials, and Stanley symmetric functions.
-These objects have geometric interpretations for certain intervals in the weak order on involutions, which we refer to as the \emph{geometric cases}.
-In these cases, our definition for ``involution Schubert polynomials'' can be viewed as a Billey-Jockusch-Stanley type formula for cohomology class representatives of $\O_n$- and $\Sp_{2n}$-orbit closures in the flag variety, defined inductively in recent work of Wyser and Yong.
-As a special case of a more general theorem, we show that the involution Stanley symmetric function for the longest element is a product of staircase-shaped Schur functions in both geometric cases.
-We prove, as an application, that the number of involution words for the longest element in the symmetric group is the dimension of a certain irreducible representation of a Weyl group of type $B$.
+This article is the first in a series of papers on involution words, and focuses on their enumerative properties.
+We define involution analogues of several objects associated to permutations, including Rothe diagrams, the essential set, Schubert polynomials, and Stanley symmetric functions.
+These definitions have geometric interpretations for certain intervals in the weak order on involutions.
+In particular, our definition of ``involution Schubert polynomials'' can be viewed as a Billey-Jockusch-Stanley type formula for cohomology class representatives of $\O_n$- and $\Sp_{2n}$-orbit closures in the flag variety, defined inductively in recent work of Wyser and Yong.
+As a special case of a more general theorem, we show that the involution Stanley symmetric function for the longest element of a finite symmetric group is a product of staircase-shaped Schur functions.
+This implies that the number of involution words for the longest element of a finite symmetric group is equal to the dimension of a certain irreducible representation of a Weyl group of type $B$.

-This paper is the first in a series of three papers on involution words.
-It focuses primarily on algebraic tools related to involution words.
-In the second paper, we study the combinatorics of objects we call ``atoms,'' which are central to the study of involution words.
-The third paper focuses on the bijective combinatorics of involution words, including a new insertion algorithm.
-All three papers can be read independently.